microsoft/PowerPlatformConnectors/independent-publisher-connectors/FInancial Conduct Authority (FCA) UK Connector/ReadME.md

 The connector supports the following operations:
 * `Common Search`: Search the Financial Services Register for a firm or an individual by name or unique reference number
 *  `Find Individuals Details`: Get information about the Individuals associated with its Individual Reference Number
-*  `Find Firm Details`: Get information about a specific firm using its Firm Reference Number
 *  `Product Details`: Get information about a product by using its Product Reference Number
 *  `Subfund Details`: Get information about subfund of a product by using its Product Reference Number
 *  `Product Other Name Details`: Get information about other names of a product by using its Product Reference Number